FunnelKit

 If a customer cancels the order, make the refund process as smooth as possible.

-If the cancellation happened due to a product stock being unavailable, let them know and offer help finding an alternative.
+If the cancellation was due to a product being unavailable, proactively reach out to the customer with an explanation and an alternative solution.

 6. Refunded

-The status changes to “Refunded” when a customer successfully processes and gets an order refunded.
+The status changes to “Refunded” when a customer successfully processes a refund for an order.

 This usually happens when they are unhappy with the product, the item doesn’t meet their expectations, or there is a shipping mistake.